How do sewer line endorsements work?

-Even a small break in a sewage line may cost hundreds or thousands of dollars to repair and requires the displacement of a lot of dirt.
+A sewer line endorsement (also known as buried utility lines coverage) may cover damage not only to your underground pipes, but to other underground wires around your home.
+Even a small break in a sewage line may cost hundreds or thousands of dollars to repair and may require the excavation of a lot of dirt.
 Your yard may need to be dug up and then backfilled once the repairs are completed.
-Sewer line coverage may cover locating and repairing a line (including damaged seals), plus the costs of excavation, fusing, welding and cutting.
+Sewer line coverage may cover locating and repairing a line (including damaged seals), plus the costs of excavation, fusing, welding, and cutting.

-Coverage limits on a sewer line endorsement or "insurance rider," as well as what's covered, will vary by insurer.
-The endorsement or "rider" may protect against common types of damage to sewer lines and associated costs, such as:
+Coverage limits on a sewer line endorsement or “buried utility line endorsement,” as well as what's covered, will vary by insurer.
+The endorsement may protect against common types of damage to sewer lines and associated costs, such as:

 - Deterioration or decay